97Prakhar/CagG-Project/README.md

-A MEAN Stack Application where user can Register, Login and Edit his details.
+A MEAN Stack Application where user can Register, Login, View and Edit his/her details.

 # CagG-Project
 # Steps for running the server